How to Make Baby Laugh for the First Time (10 Foolproof Tricks)

 • Play “disappearing” games behind furniture

-10. Incorporating Music and Rhythm
+10. Using Music and Rhythms

-Rhythmic activities often trigger baby giggles.
+Rhythm-based activities can often promote baby giggles.

-• Bouncy songs with unexpected pauses
+• Bouncy songs inclusive of pauses

 • Finger plays like “This Little Piggy”

-• Clapping games with rhythm changes
+• Clapping games that have rhythm changes

-• Gentle dancing with dips and spins
+• Gentle dancing with lots of dips and spins

 When Your Baby Joy Tips Don’t Work